- ホーム

 Thorough review of how artificial intelligence can enhance the design, control, and optimization of power electronics systems

 Artificial Intelligence for Power Electronics provides a comprehensive overview of the intersection between artificial intelligence (AI) and the field of power electronics, exploring how AI can revolutionize and enhance the design, control, and optimization of power electronics systems.
-The book covers the fundamentals of AI, the fundamentals of power electronics and the challenges the field faces in design to production, and the solutions of these challenges through AI methods.
+The book covers the fundamentals of AI and power electronics, and the challenges the field faces in design to production, with the solutions of these challenges through AI methods.
 Example solutions, along with Q&A review sections, are included throughout the text, with coverage of both Python and MATLAB.

 Supervised, unsupervised, and reinforcement machine learning and the role of data in training machine learning models